-Sandy Oaks City Council decreased the property tax rate for the 2024 fiscal year from 0.256259 per \$100 in valuation to 0.243303.
-However, increasing property values and new properties are expected to generate \$65 thousand more in property tax revenue.
+Sandy Oaks City Council increased the property tax rate for the 2025 fiscal year from 0.243303 per \$100 in valuation to 0.343907.
+This increase is expected to generate \$284 thousand more in property tax revenue.
 City operations are not expected to change significantly.